dwvshell/Oil-Spill-Recovery/README.md

 As part of our efforts to improve and develop our products, we may use your data to develop and train our AI models.
 Learn more here.

-Learn more
-Back to top

 Reasons we share personal data
 We share your personal data with your consent or to complete any transaction or provide any product you have requested or authorised.
 We also share data with Microsoft-controlled affiliates and subsidiaries; with vendors working on our behalf; when required by law or to respond to legal process; to protect our customers; to protect lives; to maintain the security of our products; and to protect the rights and property of Microsoft and its customers.

 Please note that, as defined under certain US state data privacy laws, “sharing” also relates to providing personal data to third parties for personalised advertising purposes.
-Please see the U.S. State Data Privacy section below and our U.S. State Data Privacy Laws Notice for more information.
+Please see the U.S. State Data Privacy section below and our U.S. State Data Privacy Laws Notice for more information

-Learn more
-Back to top

 How to access and control your personal data
 You can also make choices about the collection and use of your data by Microsoft.
 You can control your personal data that Microsoft has obtained, and exercise your data protection rights, by contacting Microsoft or using various tools we provide.
 In some cases, your ability to access or control your personal data will be limited, as required or permitted by applicable law.
 How you can access or control your personal data will also depend on which products you use.
 For example, you can: